Untitled Tyne ship

 Green-fleck decorated jug – group 2

 This transfer comes from the same transfer plate as the firmly attributed North Shields items below.
 However, the decoration is similar to the Robert Maling items above.
-It is possible that the jugs below were made in North Shields, and that Carr and Patton were emulating their neighbour's green fleck decoration.
+Carr and Patton were emulating their neighbour's green fleck decoration.

 The elaborately decorated jug below is something of a one-off.
 The green oak leaf decoration is similar to decoration found on Maling plaques.